Mastering the Command 'cppcheck' (with Examples)

-Use case 1: Recursively check the current directory, showing progress on the screen and logging error messages to a file
+Use case 1: Recursively checking the current directory, showing progress and logging errors to a file

 Code: